-- 10.13 It is the duty of the Chairman of the EDC to make a prima facie evaluation of the contents of a complaint and in his/her sole discretion decide whether the alleged infringement of the Ethics and Disciplinary Code shall be referred to the EDC to be dealt with by way of Disciplinary Action under the General Rules of procedure of the EDC, as set out under the Disciplinary Code and the EDC Procedural Rules, or if the matter shall be referred to the FIDE President for Remedial Action. - 10.14 The Chairman of the EDC may, where the facts in the complaint are unclear and/or requires a reply or a clarification from the Respondent, request the Respondent to provide the Chairman of the EDC with such reply or a statement setting out the Respondent's position. - 10.15 In a case where a complaint directly or indirectly accuses the FIDE President and/or the FIDE Deputy President of transgression of the Ethics Code, regardless of the degree of seriousness of the complaint, the Chairman of the EDC shall refer the matter to the EDC for Disciplinary Action by a duly nominated EDC First Instance Chamber, subject to a right of appeal to a duly nominated EDC Appeal Chamber. - 10.16 If the Chairman of the EDC decides that a matter should be referred to the FIDE President for Remedial Action, the Respondent shall be informed thereof in writing by the FIDE Secretariat
+- 10.11 In all matters concerning an alleged violation of the Ethics Code other than the Fair Play Rules, it is the duty of the Chairman of the EDC to make a prima facie evaluation of the contents of a complaint and in his/her sole discretion decide whether the alleged infringement of the Ethics Code shall be referred to the EDC to be dealt with by way of Disciplinary Action under the General Rules of procedure of the EDC, as set out under the Disciplinary Code and the EDC Procedural Rules, or if the matter shall be referred to the FIDE President or a single member of the EDC for Remedial Action. - 10.12 When determining the severity of an alleged transgression of the Ethics Code, the following factors shall be taken into account: - a) Whether the transgression was made with intent or not; - b) The potential impact of the conduct or incident on the general confidence in FIDE management; - c) The actual or potential harm suffered by the complainant or FIDE or third party as a result of the conduct or incident concerned; - d) The potential impact on the reputation of FIDE; - e) Whether the Respondent earlier has been subject to Disciplinary or Remedial action for similar acts or omissions; - f) Whether the facts of the case are simple and clear, or if additional fact-finding is required. - 10.13 The Chairman of the EDC may, where the facts in the complaint are unclear and/or requires a reply or a clarification from the Respondent, request the Respondent to provide the Chairman of the EDC with such reply or a statement setting out the Respondent's position. - 10.14 In a case where a complaint directly or indirectly accuses the FIDE President and/or the FIDE Deputy President of transgression of the Ethics Code, regardless of the degree of seriousness of the complaint, the Chairman of the EDC shall refer the matter to the EDC for Disciplinary Action by a duly nominated EDC First Instance Chamber, subject to a right of appeal to a duly nominated EDC Appeal Chamber. - 10.15 If the Chairman of the EDC decides that a matter should be referred to the FIDE President or a single member of the EDC for Remedial Action, the Respondent shall be informed thereof in writing by the FIDE Secretariat and may, if so allowed by the Chairman of the EDC, forward a written reply to the allegations made in the complaint within a timeframe set by the Chairman of the EDC.

-- and may, if so allowed by the Chairman of the EDC, forward a written reply to the allegations made in the complaint within a timeframe set by the Chairman of the EDC. - 10.17 The FIDE Secretariat shall thereafter transfer the case to the FIDE President for his/her findings.
-The Respondent shall be given reasonable time and possibility to forward an explanation and give his/her views on the allegations. - 10.18 The FIDE President may at his/her sole discretion decide on a suitable format (correspondence through e-mail, telephone, digital meetings, meetings in person or other ways of communication) for the contacts between the FIDE President and the Respondent. - 10.19 The proceedings shall be recorded in writing.
-The FIDE President may acquire documents and statements, i.e. from FIDE organs, FIDE federations, arbiters, players, organisers, and tournament directors. - 10.20 In case the Respondent declines to communicate or otherwise fails to meet reasonable standards in cooperation during the proceedings, the FIDE President is entitled to go forward and make findings on the matter at hand.
+- 10.16 The FIDE Secretariat shall thereafter transfer the case to the FIDE President or the single member of the EDC for his/her findings.
+The Respondent shall be given reasonable time and possibility to forward an explanation and give his/her views on the allegations. - 10.17 The FIDE President and the single member of the EDC may at his/her sole discretion decide on a suitable format (correspondence through e-mail, telephone, digital meetings, meetings in person or other ways of communication) for the contacts with the Respondent. - 10.18 The proceedings shall be recorded in writing.
+The FIDE President or the single member of the EDC may acquire documents and statements, i.e. from FIDE organs, FIDE federations, arbiters, players, organisers, and tournament directors. - 10.19 In case the Respondent declines to communicate or otherwise fails to meet reasonable standards in cooperation during the proceedings, the FIDE President or the single member of the EDC is entitled to go forward and make findings on the matter at hand.